Skip to content

 Run it with sensible defaults

 Using annual income of 100,000, annual expenses of 50,000, income-generating investments of 500,000, passive return of 5%, the calculation works out to On the path.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Annual Income, Annual Expenses, Income-Generating Investments, and Passive Return % — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works